Eslamshahr: Population

-The name of Eslamshahr before the Islamic revolution in Iran was "Shadshahr" and in 1979 the government changed it to "Eslamshahr".

-History

-The old, historic name of Bahramabad is now applied only to a small northern suburbs of Eslamshahr, or the "village of Bahramabad").

 Geography

 The city is located on the Saveh Road, which starts in the south of Tehran, and ends at Saveh City.

 Its neighborhoods are Vavan, Ghaemieh, Saeedieh, Mohamadieh, Mahdieh, Baghenarde, Saloor, Noori, Ghasemabad, Shirudi, Golha, Elahiye, Ahmadabad, Ghods, Baghqfeiz, Zarafshan, Moosiabad, Anbia and Mianabad.

 Climate

 Eslamshahr has a cold semi-arid climate (Köppen BSk).
 The highest recorded temperature was 43 C, recorded on July 10, 1990, while the lowest recorded temperature was -13 C, recorded on January 2, 1973.

-Transport
+Transportation

 Eslamshahr is known for its handcrafted articles and its good weather.
 It also has Imam Khomeini International Airport within its city limits.